International-Data-Spaces-Association/ids-specification/catalog/catalog.protocol.md

 An asset entry Dataset must have 1..N `hasPolicy` attributes that contain an ODRL `Offer` defining the usage control policy associated with the asset.
 Offers must NOT contain any target attributes.
 The target of an offer is the asset associated with the containing asset entry.

-> Note: As `odrl:hasPolicy rdfs:domain odrl:Asset` and `AssetEntry isA dcat:Dataset`
+> Note: As `odrl:hasPolicy rdfs:domain odrl:Asset` and `AssetEntry isA dcat:Dataset`, each `Asset Entry` is also an `odrl:Asset` from an ODRL perspective.

 ### 3.2 Distributions